AbdullaAli7/The-Keepers-Eyes/README.md

 The lift over baseline is real but modest — exactly in line with the published literature. **Context/history-only models top out around 60–65%; only video + body-pose models reach ~85–89%**, because they can read the kicker's run-up.
 (See `KeepersEyes_Roadmap.md` for the plan to add that signal.)

-> ⚠️ **Note on a previous claim:** earlier versions reported "97% accuracy on 8+ penalty players."
-That figure was a **data-leakage artifact** — the model was evaluated on its training data, and the player-history features were computed from each player's *entire* career (including the penalty being predicted).
-It has been removed.
-The numbers above are leakage-free.

 ## Project Structure

 ```